-It’s Stampede season and once again the midway is fired up with all foods deep fried on a stick.the Calgary Stampede Midway and this week I lined up with judges media, celebrity, culinary, and athlete to judge the best.
+It’s Stampede season and once again the midway is fired up with all foods deep fried on a stick.If you can imagine it, it is here, there are 26 new foods to try on the Calgary Stampede Midway and this week I lined up with judges media, celebrity, culinary, and athlete to judge the best.

 We ate all the food on the Calgary Stampede Midway so you don’t have to.
 From deep-fried cheese to deep-fried cheese (seriously, we tried 4 different types of deep-fried cheese), we tasted things on sticks and without to see what sticks out.

 Here are 5 new foods you need to eat on the Calgary Stampede midway this year:

 1. Dulce Mini-Donut Pop – $5

 This gorgeous little treat tied for Best New Food at the Calgary Stampede this year.
 Made by local company Family Freezed, this little mini-donut pop is to die for.
 It’s a cinnamony sweet dulce de leche ice cream with a whole mini donut frozen right in.
 The forecast is for a scorching hot start to the fair and this treat is absolutely wonderful.